shariq1989/cookbook/content/recipe/peruvian-chicken.md

 ### About the Meal

-This Peruvian chicken recipe is butterflied and roasted whole in the oven.
-We serve our chicken with our take on the delicious Peruvian green sauce or serrano crema.
-I hope you enjoy this meal our family loves.
+This Peruvian chicken recipe is butterflied and roasted whole in the oven in about 45 minutes.
+We serve the roasted chicken with our take on Peruvian green sauce or serrano crema they serve in restaurants.
+I hope you enjoy this tasty meal our family loves.

 #### What ingredients are needed for this meal?